defnull/multipart_bench/README.md

 this may be abused for denial of service attacks and qualify as a security issue.
 The results are still really bad for most of the parsers, but not as catastrophic as a couple of weeks ago.
 Update your dependencies!

+You may have noticed that the blocking `multipart` parser is almost as fast as the non-blocking parser in this scenario, while the other scenarios show a way bigger difference between blocking and non-blocking variants.
+This is because 'junk' does not emit any parser events and the blocking parts of the parser do not have to do much.

 **Note:** `emmett-core` fails here, which is good!
 Malicious input can and should be rejected. `multipart` will also bail out very quickly in *strict* mode, but